-Like any other gear or tackle item in fishing, you must go through a process of elimination and determine just what qualities and standards you want your kids’ fishing pole to have.
-If your youngster has trouble using the pole and finds it difficult, or the pole malfunctions, it can make fishing much less enjoyable and possibly lead to the child not wanting to fish as there’s simply too much frustration involved.
+Like any other gear or tackle item in fishing, you must go through a process of elimination and determine what qualities and standards you want your kids’ fishing pole to have.
+If your youngster has trouble using the pole and finds it difficult, or the pole malfunctions, it can make fishing much less enjoyable and possibly lead to the child not wanting to fish as there’s too much frustration involved.

 In either case, there are a few specific qualities and characteristics that you’ll want to pay close attention to as you shop for the best kids fishing pole that is just right for their age, skill level, and size.

 In this article, we will refer to different aspects of a kids fishing pole, but essentially we are going to be discussing both the rod and reel together since most brands produce rods for kids in a combo model that features a readymade fishing reel with line already spooled on.
-The following guide should help you select the kids fishing pole that is ideal for your youngster this upcoming season.
+The following guide should help you select the kids fishing pole ideal for your youngster this upcoming season.

 Table of Contents

 Spincast rods also usually offer a trigger finger grip that helps your young angler get a better hold of the rod and maintain more control over it as they are casting, reeling in, or fighting a fish and trying to land it.
-When it comes to selecting the best kids fishing pole, be sure to pick one that’s very simple to use or one that will fit their skill set if they are a bit more advanced.
+When selecting the best kids fishing pole, be sure to pick one that’s very simple to use or one that will fit their skill set if they are a bit more advanced.

 Another aspect that you should pay close attention to is the overall length of the fishing pole.
 This one might seem like it should be obvious as you don’t want to give a small child a 7-foot fishing rod that they can’t handle and will end up breaking or getting snagged when they try to cast.
 If your kid is very young, it’s best to select a youth model rod that is very short.
-This will ensure that there is a much less chance of them hooking themselves or anyone around them and they will be able to learn and understand how to use the rod’s leverage to both cast their lure out and reel their fish into the boat or onto the bank.
+This will ensure that there is a much less chance of them hooking themselves or anyone around them and they will be able to learn and understand how to use the rod’s leverage to cast their lure out and reel their fish into the boat or onto the bank.

-Some kids fishing poles are significantly shorter than you might want for a child that’s age 10 or above.
+Some kids fishing poles are significantly shorter than you might want for a child age 10 or above.
 If the rod is too short, your child might experience frustration in casting their lure out.
-They’ll also feel like they’re ill-equipped if your kid is watching you or their older sibling fish with a longer rod.
+They’ll also feel ill-equipped if your kid is watching you or their older sibling fish with a longer rod.
 You certainly don’t ever want them to feel left-out or like they cannot move up and learn to use bigger and more advanced tackle items.